-The Company has entered in to foreign currency average rate option contracts to cover the foreign currency risk associated with the translation of the forecasted profits of up to 12 months of a subsidiary, functional currency of which is not \$.
-The Company has also entered in to foreign currency forward contract to cover the foreign currency risk associated with revaluation of assets/liabilities.
-The Company's subsidiary in India has also entered foreign currency forward contracts to hedge a part of the risk associated with its forecasted inter-company revenue denominated in Canadian dollars of up to 24 months.
+The Company has entered in to foreign currency average rate option contracts to cover the foreign currency risk associated with the translation of the forecasted profits of up to 12 months of a subsidiary, functional currency of which is not US dollars.
+The Company has also entered in to foreign currency forward contract to cover the foreign currency risk associated with revaluation of monetary assets and liabilities.
+The Company's subsidiary in the UK has also entered into a foreign currency forward and option contracts of up to 24 months to hedge a part of the US dollar /Romanian leu risk associated with the forecasted inter-company revenue of one of the Company's subsidiaries in Romania.
 These contracts do not qualify for hedge accounting and have not been designated as hedging instruments under ASC 815-10.
 The Company does not use derivative instruments for trading purposes.